inoas/gleam-given/README.md

     "No Errors"
   })

-  "🚧 At least one Error occured!"
+  "🚧 At least one Error occurred!"
 }

 pub fn given_all_error_example() {